fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/02_captures.md

 layout: article
 ---

-Prerequisities: understanding base syntax of lambdas and overloaded operators.

-### defaulted return type
+## deduced return type

-There is 1 more thing to note - specifying return type in lambdas is optional.
+Specifying return type in lambdas is optional.
 You can ommit it if it can be deduced from the return statement.

 ```c++
 auto my_lambda = [](int x)